 - Nevada: Nevada has the Modified Business Tax, which applies to businesses paying at least $50,000 in wages per quarter.

-- New Hampshire: New Hampshire has two business taxes—the Business Profits Tax is a flat tax rate on LLCs with gross receipts over $50,000, and the Business Enterprise Tax is based on the earnings of a business.
+- New Hampshire: New Hampshire has two business taxes—the Business Profits Tax is a flat tax rate on LLCs with gross receipts over $50,000, and the Business Enterprise Tax is based on specifically the earnings of each individual business.

 - Tennessee: The Franchise & Excise Taxes are based on an LLC’s net worth and taxable income, respectively.